sousacruz/vanhackSPFair24th/README.md

 ### Basic Scenario
 1. Courier will search for waiting orders.
-2. With the choosen restaurant, a list of orders will be retrieved
+2. With the chosen restaurant, a list of orders will be retrieved
-3. He can chooses the specified delivers to do and submit the assigment
+3. He can choose the specified delivers to do and submit the assignment
-4. Another service is the list the assigment.
+4. Another service is the list of the assignment.